Why Won’t My Door Latch? A Homeowner’s Guide to Fixing a Stubborn Door

 Understanding How a Door Latch Works

-Before we figure out why your door won’t latch, let’s talk about how a door latch actually works.
-Knowing the basics makes it easier to spot the problem.
+Before we figure out why your door won’t latch, let’s talk about how a door latch actually works — for a full breakdown of every part, see our guide to door lock parts.
 A door latch is a simple mechanism, but it’s got a few key parts.
 The latch bolt, that little piece that sticks out from the edge of the door, slides into a strike plate on the door frame when you close the door.
 The strike plate is a metal piece with a hole that catches the latch bolt, keeping the door shut.
 When you turn the knob or handle, it pulls the latch bolt back, letting the door open.
+If you’re also dealing with hardware that looks worn out, our door knob guide covers the different types and how they pair with a latch.

 If any part of this setup isn’t aligned or working properly, the latch won’t catch, and your door won’t stay closed.
-It’s like trying to snap a puzzle piece into the wrong spot—it just doesn’t work.
 Let’s explore the most common reasons this happens and how to fix them.

 Misaligned Strike Plate and Latch Bolt